SOB X RBE: Juwon Lee (Yhung T.O.)

 Born on December 7, 1998, in Vallejo, California, Yhung T.O. has had a passion for making music since he was in middle school and essentially brought the group together as he was the one with the studio the men began recording their very first hits in.
 SOB x RBE was a merge of two pre-existing groups, Real Boi Entertainment (RBE) was Yhung T.O.'s musical group, starting as early as ninth grade.
 Yhung T.O. had gotten married at the age of nineteen and is still currently married.
 In March 2018 Yhung T.O. revealed his signing to the record label Interscope.Yhung T.O. was signed by Joie Manda in December 2017.
 The group expressed that they are still a family, though Yhung T.O. was signed as a solo artist to the label.
-His signing left fans with unanswered questions as to what is going to happen to the musical group in the long run.
+His signing left fans with unanswered questions as to what is going to happen to the musical group in the long run. "“We were all solo artists originally, so I feel like everybody’s gonna take their own route as their careers go and get noticed for what they wanna be known for, and together as SOB X RBE, we can do that,” "“Even if we stopped rapping, it’s still gonna be SOB X RBE ‘cause we all family.
+My mom is they mom and vice-versa.”